saurabhjadhav1911/flamenco/web/project-website/content/faq/_index.md

 <img src="job-types-refresh.webp" width="396" height="41">

+## What does "command exited abnormally with code 1" mean?

+It means that the program (probably Blender) exited with an error status.
+Take a look at the task log, which you can access by going to the task in Flamenco's web interface.

 ## ​What's the difference with OpenCue?

 OpenCue is aimed at a different audience than Flamenco.
 OpenCue is a large and